The Best Restaurants in Queen Village

 Southwark Restaurant

-Marina De Oliveira and Chris D’Ambro recently reopened Southwark after a major renovation that took most of 2021.
-The neighborhood American restaurant remains a perfect place for a Friday night meal when you want one of the best burgers in the city — two patties, blue cheese, bacon and onion jam and homemade fries — plus some delicious wine and cocktails.
-Southwark would be an equally good pick for a group meal with relatives coming to visit from out-of-town, or when everyone demands their own entree.
-Other than the burger, go for the handmade pastas, seasonal vegetables, a whole roasted chicken, and a pour of hard-to-find amaro to top it all off.
+Marina De Oliveira and Chris D’Ambro’s American restaurant remains a perfect place for a Friday night meal when you want one of the best burgers in the city — two patties, local blue cheese, bacon, charred onion, and homemade fries — plus some delicious wine and cocktails.
+Southwark would be an equally good pick for a group meal with relatives coming to visit from out-of-town or when everyone demands their own entree.
+Other than the burger, go for the handmade pastas, seasonal vegetables, or an aged bone-in ribeye.
 701 South 4th Street.

 The kitchen table experience at Ambra / Photograph by Neal Santos